Top 10 Quotes on Emotional Women Making Wise Choices

 unglued pic

-Tuesday night, I got lost on my way home from a Bible study. Β I was chatting on the phone with my husband, and I failed to make a turn. Β I drove on in the wrong direction for another ten minutes until I realized I had no idea where I was.
+Tuesday night, I got lost on my way home from a Bible study.
+I was chatting on the phone with my husband, and I failed to make a turn.
+I drove on in the wrong direction for another ten minutes until I realized I had no idea where I was.

-I had just ended our phone conversation a couple of minutes earlier, so I redialed. Β No answer. Β I hung up and called again. Β No answer. Β I called again and again and again as I anxiously drove into the dark night.
+I had just ended our phone conversation a couple of minutes earlier, so I redialed.
+No answer.
+I hung up and called again.
+No answer.
+I called again and again and again as I anxiously drove into the dark night.

-By the time my husband answered, I was unglued. Β He sweetly remained calm with me on the phone, apologized for leaving his phone unattended, and suggested I stop at McDonald’s for an ice cream cone on my way home once he got me headed back in the right direction.
+By the time my husband answered, I was unglued.
+He sweetly remained calm with me on the phone, apologized for leaving his phone unattended, and suggested I stop at McDonald’s for an ice cream cone on my way home once he got me headed back in the right direction.

-I should have pulled into a gas station and waited to connect with him. Β But, I pressed on — heart racing and emotions wild.
+I should have pulled into a gas station and waited to connect with him.
+But, I pressed on — heart racing and emotions wild.

-Sometimes, I react in an ugly way. Β I don’t pause to reflect and respond in a godly manner. Β Β This is why I decided to pull Lysa TerKeurst’s book off the shelf and review this morning. Β I needed to remember the wisdom shared inΒ Unglued: Making Wise Choices in the Midst of Raw Emotions. Β
+Sometimes, I react in an ugly way.
+I don’t pause to reflect and respond in a godly manner.
+This is why I decided to pull Lysa TerKeurst’s book off the shelf and review this morning.
+I needed to remember the wisdom shared in Unglued: Making Wise Choices in the Midst of Raw Emotions.

 Here are my top 10 quotes:

-1. Β “If we determine that, no matter what, we’re on God’s side, it settles the trust issue in our hearts. Β And if we ground ourselves in the reality that we trust God, we can face circumstances that are out of control without acting out of control. Β We can’t always fix our circumstances, but we can fix our minds on God.” Β p.
+1. “If we determine that, no matter what, we’re on God’s side, it settles the trust issue in our hearts.
+And if we ground ourselves in the reality that we trust God, we can face circumstances that are out of control without acting out of control.
+We can’t always fix our circumstances, but we can fix our minds on God.” p.
 28

-2. Β “Saying ‘I’m fine’ to keep the peace, when we’re really not fine, isn’t honest. Β It may seem godly in the moment, but it’s false godliness. Β Truth and godliness always walk hand in hand. Β The minute we divorce one from the other, we stray from soul integrity and give a foothold to the instability that inevitably leads to coming unglued.” Β p.
+2. “Saying ‘I’m fine’ to keep the peace, when we’re really not fine, isn’t honest.
+It may seem godly in the moment, but it’s false godliness.
+Truth and godliness always walk hand in hand.
+The minute we divorce one from the other, we stray from soul integrity and give a foothold to the instability that inevitably leads to coming unglued.” p.
 53

-3. Β ” In God’s economy, people don’t stand on opposing sides of the conflict scale. Β People stand on one side and Satan stands on the other. Β When we dump hurt into one another’s lives, we aren’t leveling the conflict scale. Β We are just weighing down the people side of the scale and elevating the Satan side of the scale. Β Satan loves it when we do his work by dumping on each other. Β The secret to healthy conflict resolution isn’t taking a you-against-me stance, but realizing it’s all of us against Satan — he’s the real enemy.’ Β pp. 64-65
+3. ” In God’s economy, people don’t stand on opposing sides of the conflict scale.
+People stand on one side and Satan stands on the other.
+When we dump hurt into one another’s lives, we aren’t leveling the conflict scale.
+We are just weighing down the people side of the scale and elevating the Satan side of the scale.
+Satan loves it when we do his work by dumping on each other.
+The secret to healthy conflict resolution isn’t taking a you-against-me stance, but realizing it’s all of us against Satan — he’s the real enemy.’ pp. 64-65

-4. Β “The difference between boundaries and barriers is honest transparency. Β When we erect a barrier with a person, it’s either because we’re afraid to be honest, tired of being honest and getting hurt, or feel like the relationship isn’t worth the hard work honesty sometimes takes. Β When we establish boundaries, we are brave enough to be honest but also compassionate enough to wrap the boundary in grace by clearly communicating the parameters of the relationship. Β Barriers set relationships on a regressive course that leads to isolation. Β Boundaries set relationships on a progressive course that leads to connection.” Β p.
+4. “The difference between boundaries and barriers is honest transparency.
+When we erect a barrier with a person, it’s either because we’re afraid to be honest, tired of being honest and getting hurt, or feel like the relationship isn’t worth the hard work honesty sometimes takes.
+When we establish boundaries, we are brave enough to be honest but also compassionate enough to wrap the boundary in grace by clearly communicating the parameters of the relationship.
+Barriers set relationships on a regressive course that leads to isolation.
+Boundaries set relationships on a progressive course that leads to connection.” p.
 85

-5. Β “When I am in an unglued place, I can invite a power beyond my own into the situation by simply speaking His name. Β I don’t have to know what to do. Β I don’t have to have all the answers. Β I don’t have to remember everything I learned in Bible study last week. Β I just have to remember one thing, one name — Jesus.” Β p.
+5. “When I am in an unglued place, I can invite a power beyond my own into the situation by simply speaking His name.
+I don’t have to know what to do.
+I don’t have to have all the answers.
+I don’t have to remember everything I learned in Bible study last week.
+I just have to remember one thing, one name — Jesus.” p.
 111

-6. Β “I just have to learn to reclaim the gentleness that is rightfully mine. Β And I can reclaim it by practicing the one word that appears right before, ‘Let your gentleness be evident to all’ (Philippians 4:5). Β That little word isΒ rejoice: Β ‘Rejoice in the Lord always, I will say it again: Β Rejoice!’ Β (Philippians 4:4). Β The more my heart is parked in a place of thanksgiving and rejoicing, the less room I have for grumpiness.” Β pp. 120-121
+6. “I just have to learn to reclaim the gentleness that is rightfully mine.
+And I can reclaim it by practicing the one word that appears right before, ‘Let your gentleness be evident to all’ (Philippians 4:5).
+That little word is rejoice: ‘Rejoice in the Lord always, I will say it again: Rejoice!’
+(Philippians 4:4).
+The more my heart is parked in a place of thanksgiving and rejoicing, the less room I have for grumpiness.” pp. 120-121

-7. Β “There are private reflections and conversations we need to have with God. Β There is a desperate need for us to hit pause, sit with God, and ask Him to reveal some things to us.
+7. “There are private reflections and conversations we need to have with God.
+There is a desperate need for us to hit pause, sit with God, and ask Him to reveal some things to us.

 Where am I going my own way right now?